Latest

 Today's Beer

-This new batch of Juice Willis is hopped with Ekuanot & Ekuanot INCOGNITO then dry hopped with Ekuanot & a touch more Ekuanot.
+This new batch of Juice Willis is hopped with American Strata, Citra, CTZ, and Citra INCOGNITO.
 We utilized biotransformation technique in the brewing process to fully showcase the hop aromas and flavors.
-Expect intense citrus and fruit flavors including melon, papaya and lime, along with green pepper.
-Tap Date 1/16 13.6°P IBU 60 ABV 6.5%
+Expect intense citrus, pungent grapefruit, and piney melon flavors and aroma!

 With six different grains used in the brewing process, this is one of the more rich and complex stouts out there.
 Several different roasted barleys, oats and caramelized grains yield hints of shortbread, toffee, chocolate and a roast espresso finish.
 Tap Date 3/14 OG 1.067 IBU 65 ABV 6.9%